 Resurfacing Porirua's roads

-Chip seal is used in most instances, as per Council policy, to improve the life and value for money of our roads.
+Chip seal is used for resurfacing in most instances, as per Council policy, to improve the life and value for money of our roads.

 Asphalt is used in areas of high-stress such as cul-de-sac turning circles and busy intersections.